Everything the U.S. economy produces is measured by GDP. When the GDP growth rate turns negative, the economy enters a recession.

 02Supply and Demand

 Supply and demand are the forces that drive the U.S. economy.
 Supply includes labor, represented by employment, and natural resources, such as oil, land, and water.
-Oil prices drive 70 percent of the cost of gas.
+Oil prices drive 70% of the cost of gas.

-Demand, or personal consumption, drives almost 70 percent of the economy.
+Demand, or personal consumption, drives almost 70% of the economy.
 A lot of this occurs during the holiday shopping season, which starts on Black Friday.

 03Inflation and Deflation

-The U.S. government measures the current inflation rate with the Consumer Price Index.
-But it sometimes gives misleading information.
+The U.S. government measures the current inflation rate with the Consumer Price Index, but it sometimes gives misleading information.
 The commodities market determines oil, gas, and food prices.
 They can skyrocket and plummet within months.
-So the Federal Reserve uses the core inflation rate instead.
+The Federal Reserve uses the core inflation rate instead.
 That excludes energy and food costs.

 If inflation occurs in assets, such as housing or stocks, it's called an asset bubble.

-The opposite is deflation is t.
-It occurs when prices fall.
+The opposite is deflation; it occurs when prices fall.
 That also happens to assets, such as housing prices and stock portfolios.
 That creates stock crashes and economic crises.
 Deflation is worse than inflation for an economy.

 Fiscal policy is the $4 trillion federal budget.
 All the revenue ultimately comes from taxes on your income, so it is important for you to know how it is spent.
 Fiscal policy can stimulate, guide, or depress the economy, but only business can create economic growth.